 Let's dig into the inventory specifics.
-On a trailing-12-month basis, finished goods inventory was the fastest-growing segment, up 8.2%.
-On a sequential-quarter basis, finished goods inventory was also the fastest-growing segment, up 10.8%.
+On a trailing-12-month basis, each segment of inventory decreased.
+On a sequential-quarter basis, finished goods inventory was the fastest-growing segment, up 51.6%.
 That can be a warning sign, so investors should check in with XO Group's filings to make sure there's a good reason for packing the storeroom for this period.

 Foolish bottom line

 When you're doing your research, remember that aggregate numbers such as inventory balances often mask situations that are more complex than they appear.
 Even the detailed numbers don't give us the final word.
 When in doubt, listen to the conference call, or contact investor relations.
 What at first looks like a problem may actually signal a stock that will provide great returns.
 And what might look hunky-dory at first glance could actually be warning you to cut your losses before the rest of the Street wises up.

 Internet software and services are being consumed in radically different ways, on new and increasingly mobile devices.
 Is XO Group on the right side of the revolution?
 Check out the changing landscape and meet the company that Motley Fool analysts expect to lead "The Next Trillion-dollar Revolution."
 Click here for instant access to this free report.